MadnessEngineering/Madness_Interactive/docs/master_changelog.md

 - LangGraph integration for improved workflows
 - Enhanced log message formatting with clickable source links
 - Additional window management patterns for Hammerspoon
+- Full migration of Tasker projects to new InvocationTome MQTT system